hyperlab/rx-firebase/README.md

 // {some: 'thing'} val: [object Object]
 ```

-Emit the DataSnapShot value as an object.
+It emits the DataSnapShot value as an object.
 If the value is a literal, it will
 emit an object with the value assign to "$value" with "toString" and "toJSON"
 methods pointing to "$value".

 If you would like the observable to emit the snapshot itself:
 ```
-ref('/some/data').observe('value', false);
+ref('/some/data').observe('value', {unpack: false});
 ```

+In any case, the object will also include the "$key", "$ref", "prev" and
+"$eventType" properties.

-Finally, you can use `observeChildren` to emit a array
+Finally, you can use `observeChildren` to emit an array
 ```
 const otherRef = firebaseApp.database().ref('/some/other/data');